 Getting here and other things to know

 - Keep Bhopal as your base and do a day trip to Bhojpur, 35 km away.
-I stayed at the Jehan Numa Retreat in Bhopal.

 - You can club your visit to Bhojpur with the Bhimbetka Caves – another UNESCO world heritage monument, 25km away.